karayabin/universe-snapshot/universe/Ling/Light_Realform/doc/pages/conception-notes.md

 - ?success_handler: array.
 Defines how to access and configure the **success handler**.
+    - len: string, the [light execute notation](https://github.com/lingtalfi/Light/blob/master/personal/mydoc/pages/notation/light-execute-notation.md), which must return an instance of our **RealformSuccessHandlerInterface**.
+        If defined, it has precedence over the class property.
     - class: string, the class to instantiate.
 It must be an instance of our **RealformSuccessHandlerInterface**.
         If your instance implements **LightServiceContainerAwareInterface**, it will be passed the container automatically.
         The special value "defaultDbHandler" is also accepted (instead of the full class), and resolves to our **ToDatabaseSuccessHandler** class.